srqrme/fitness-class-tracker-sinatra/README.md

 ## Installation

-To use this app:
+To install this app:

 1. Clone the repository
 2. Run rake db:migrate

+## Usage

+To use this app:

-3. Run shotgun
+1. Run shotgun

 Everything should be set up.